 Your horse should always feel comfortable working for you.
 So grooming provides you a great opportunity to establish a trustworthy relationship with your horse.
 It is a fact that domestic animals like horses need special care and extra attention to perform well, which only regular care can provide.
 The physical grooming in horses results in the proper circulation of blood that in turn results in the release of natural oils into the coat, which is critical for healthy skin.

 Therefore when it comes to horse grooming, the following points should be kept in mind that can go a long way to making your horse healthy and fit not only physically but mentally as well.

 Taking care of your horse’s hooves

-It is crucial to understand that horse’s hooves and legs should be strong enough for them to run powerfully.
+It is crucial to understand that a horse’s hooves and legs should be strong enough for them to run powerfully.
 So you need to put your hand on his leg, lift it and gently press his tendon.
 After lifting the hoof, start cleaning it and then carefully remove every piece of rock and debris that are stuck into it.
 So the regular inspection and cleaning of all the foreign materials like nails, screws, and stones will always be helpful in preventing lameness.
 If the hooves are not checked properly with a hoof pick, the foreign objects can cause a lot of bruises on the hooves.
 In this way, cleaning can make a lot more comfortable for your horse.